-Cleveland Clinic is one of the first institutions in the United States to offer a clinical fellowship in Male Infertility.
-We have been training clinical and research fellows in this program for more than 20 years.
-More than 60 percent of our graduates have gone on to academic positions.
+As one of the first institutions in the United States to offer a clinical fellowship in male infertility and andrology, Cleveland Clinic has been training clinical and research fellows in for more than 20 years.
+The fellowship has been highly successful at fostering future academic leaders, and more than 60% of our graduates have gone on to academic positions.

-This one-year program (minimum) focuses on the development of clinical excellence in all aspects of clinical male fertility and men’s health as well as basic science techniques in andrology.
-The clinical fellow will spend the majority of their time in the clinic and in the operating room, evaluating and managing patients with infertility problems.
-There is an opportunity for a second-year or research fellowship for interested candidates.
+This one-year program provides graduates of urology residency with the opportunity to develop clinical excellence in all aspects of clinical male fertility and men’s health.
+The clinical fellow will spend the majority of his or her time in the clinic and in the operating room evaluating and managing patients with infertility and men’s health.